By Amy BaskinUpdated Jul 06, 2018

 Julia Hudson’s* son Tyler was a chatty preschooler.
-But at 2½, the Hamilton boy changed.
+But at two-and-a-half, the Hamilton boy changed.
 “As soon as we left the house, he’d stop talking,” says Tyler’s mom.
 “At the grocery store, he’d turn his head and stay silent if I or anyone asked him a question.”
 Normally a chatterbox with his grandparents, Tyler also stopped speaking to them.

 “I thought it was just a phase,” says Hudson.
-“We probably let it go on too long — for about a year.”
+“We probably let it go on too long—for about a year.”
 On a school visit before junior kindergarten, Hudson read an information sheet about typical developmental milestones.
 “He was on target for everything, but he still wasn’t speaking outside the house.”
 So she contacted the school board to ask where she could get help for her son.
-She was given the contact information for Angela McHolm, a child psychologist specializing in selective mutism (SM) at the Centre for Psychological Services at the University of Guelph (Ontario) and also at McMaster Children’s Hospital in Hamilton.
+She was given the contact information for Angela McHolm, a child psychologist specializing in selective mutism at the Centre for Psychological Services at the University of Guelph (Ontario) and also at McMaster Children’s Hospital in Hamilton.

 “I started watching my son and could plainly see it was a fear reaction,” says Hudson.
 “His eyes would widen and he’d step back.
 We felt guilty and angry with ourselves because we had been pushing him to speak.
 It was the exact wrong thing to do.”

-Says Carrie Moore* of Thornhill, Ont., about her son Joshua (then three): “We’d be chatting in public and if someone walked by, he’d stop talking mid-sentence — like turning off a switch.
+Says Carrie Moore* of Thornhill, Ont., about her son Joshua (then three): “We’d be chatting in public and if someone walked by, he’d stop talking mid-sentence—like turning off a switch.
 When he was four, he’d cover his mouth if something was funny so people wouldn’t see him smiling, and he still does this sometimes (at eight).”
 Although he never sang at school, he belted out all the school songs at home.
 “Teachers thought he hated music or just wasn’t paying attention.”

 While these kids are silent, their parents quickly learn to speak up.
 Many say the quest for help is complicated, long, expensive and often disappointing.
 After Rebecca Mason,* from Toronto, consulted her family doctor about her daughter Ellie (then three), they faced waiting lists.
-Eventually, a psychologist diagnosed SM and met with Ellie for weekly hour-long play therapy sessions over seven months at a hospital-based child and adolescent mental health clinic.
+Eventually, a psychologist diagnosed selective mutism and met with Ellie for weekly hour-long play therapy sessions over seven months at a hospital-based child and adolescent mental health clinic.
 “The cost was covered by OHIP, but I got no feedback and nothing improved,” she says.
 “I got the impression the psychologist had no experience with selective mutism.”

 At school, Mason faced similar frustrations.
 “I was assured that Ellie would grow out of it.
 These kids are often overlooked at school because they don’t cause any trouble.
 They’re following rules to a T because they don’t want to be singled out.”
 Finally, after “scouring the Internet” and speaking to friends, she discovered a psychologist experienced in this area.
 They met with her about five times during the year.
 “She never asked Ellie direct questions, so there was no pressure,” says Mason.
 Instead, they played the board game Guess Who? together.
 Ellie was told she could whisper the answer to her mom if she liked.

 The psychologist also showed Ellie pictures, ranging from happy faces to scared faces, to find out where, when and to whom she felt most comfortable talking.
 For example, she asked Ellie to circle how she felt when the teacher called on her.
 After several sessions, Mason invited the psychologist to a school meeting with the teacher and the principal.
-“The psychologist explained that SM is an actual phobia that needs to be treated,” says Mason.
+“The psychologist explained that selective mutism is an actual phobia that needs to be treated,” says Mason.
 “They listened because it wasn’t coming from me.
 The biggest obstacle is having other people not think I’m insane.
 It feels like nobody knows about this condition.”

 Although Mason felt relieved to get skilled help, she had to pay $175 an hour for it.
 Her husband’s work insurance only covered $500, so it didn’t go far.